serenity-is/docs/api/js/corelib/classes/RemoteView.md

 `boolean`

-true if local sorting is enabled
+True if local sorting is enabled.

 #### Implementation of